MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/optimize-workload-using-flows.md

 - *Reliability targets*: Assess each flow's importance and set reliability targets accordingly.
 Determine performance thresholds and establish clear service level agreements (SLAs) and objectives (SLOs).
 Higher criticality flows require more stringent reliability targets.

 - *Security targets*: Analyze the security needs of each flow based on data sensitivity and user activities.
-Implement and continuously update security measures to meet these needs, while ensuring compliance with regulatory standards.
+Implement and continuously update security measures to meet these needs while ensuring compliance with regulatory standards.

 - *Cost targets*: Understand the demands of each flow for effective resource allocation.
-Set targets to balance cost with performance, ensuring that resources are used efficiently and in alignment with business priorities.
+Set targets to balance cost with performance.
+Ensure resource usage aligns with business priorities.

 - *Operational targets*: Define metrics for effective monitoring and troubleshooting.
 Targets should ensure efficient resource use and alignment with organizational goals.